 2) Flat-fee property management service

-Nowadays, a new, transparent, flat property management fee has started to gain popularity.
-This is the model that :Different uses.
+Nowadays, a new, transparent, flat fee has started to gain popularity.
+But is it better?

 The main difference is that percentage-based fees are calculated from the rental yield of your property, but flat fees are calculated from what it costs the property manager to conduct their service.
-That way, it's more fair, and you don't get punished for having a valuable property or from increasing your rental yield.
+It can be a fairer way to price these services and won't make investors feel like they're being punished for having a valuable property or for increasing your rental yield.

 When you think about it - the true labour cost of managing a $1000/week and $500/week property is relatively equal - so why should you be paying different amounts?